 It’s smooth amber-red hue and delightful flavors make it a favorite year round, which is why it’s perfect for brewing at home and storing in the fridge.

-This recipe is based off the most popular homebrewing style.
+This recipe is based off the most popular homebrewing style (see this page for more beer styles)

 - Brewing Gravity: 1.60